Information, effects, deficiency, dosage, side effects

 If the telomeres are too small, the cell can no longer divide and dies.
 In other words, the length of the end caps of our genome indicates the actual biological age of the cells.
 With a good supply of all important vitamins, the telomeres are longer than with a diet low in vital substances.

-A high stress level also leads to premature shortening of the telomeres and premature cell aging.
+A high stress level also leads to premature shortening of the telomeres and premature cell ageing.
 The body's enzyme telomerase is able to reverse this effect and to build up the end caps.
 Chinese scientists were able to demonstrate in a study that vitamin C activates telomerase and is therefore directly involved in cell renewal.

-Very overweight people have an increased risk of developing high blood pressure, type 2 diabetes mellitus, fatty liver or cancer.
+Very overweight people have an increased risk of developing high blood pressure, type 2 diabetes mellitus, fatty liver, or cancer.
 Free radicals have long been suspected of being responsible for these complications.
 Studies on animal models that were carried out as part of a doctoral thesis at the University of Würzburg have recently been able to demonstrate that obesity triggers oxidative stress in the body.

 In an animal study, Brazilian researchers investigated the effects of acerola juice on overweight mice.
 The results show that acerola as a dietary supplement helps reduce the concentration of free radicals in obesity.